 If all of this is sounding like it could cause massive headaches when it comes to executing your online marketing strategy, then welcome to the world I’ve been living in for the past three years now.
 Grab yourself a chair; we’re all gonna be here for a while.

 While businesses across Europe scrambled to achieve compliance with these new privacy standards in time for their implementation date (or “GDPRmageddon“, as it came to be known), most Canadian organizations seem to have taken a more… let’s say, laissez-faire approach.

-The only widespread evidence I’ve seen of efforts aimed at GDPR compliance locally has been the recent trend of adding “cookie consent” banners to some organizations’ websites, where none had been before.
+The only widespread evidence I’ve seen of local efforts aimed at GDPR compliance has been the recent trend of adding “cookie consent” banners to some organizations’ websites, where none had been before.

 When I say “cookie consent” banners, you know the kind I mean.
 This trash: